TheElectronWill/night-config/README.md

 The releases are available on [Maven Central](https://search.maven.org/search?q=com.electronwill.night-config) and [JitPack](https://jitpack.io/#TheElectronWill/Night-Config).

-## Android
+## Old Android modules

+Older versions of Android (before Android Oreo) didn't provide the packages `java.util.function` and `java.nio.file`, which NightConfig heavily uses.
+To attempt to mitigate these issues, I made a special version of each modules, suffixed with `_android`, that you could use instead of the regular modules.

-⚠️ The `_android` modules are deprecated and will be removed in a future version. ⚠️
+These old `_android` modules are deprecated and will no longer receive updates.

-*Why?
-Because the maintainance burden of these modules is not worth it, given that almost no smartphone uses these very old versions of Android.*
+The maintainance burden of these modules is not worth it, and these versions of Android have reached end of life since several years already.

-Older versions of Android don't provide the packages `java.util.function` and `java.nio.file`, which NightConfig heavily uses.
-If you encounter issues on android you can use the special version that I've made for you by adding `_android` to the modules' names.